 As and interior designer, she finds influence in Modernism and Old Hollywood glamour as created by Dorothy Draper and William Haines, and the work of architect Aldo Rossi.
 Also, Jacque Grange is cited as her favorite designer in part for “the way he puts things from different periods together so beautifully”.
 She also named David Hicks, Mark Rothko and Piero Fornasetti as among has aesthetic influences.

-Her eponymous boutique store houses everything from contemporary collection of high end custom furniture, patterned wallpaper, luxury lighting pieces, to jewelry and little faucets.
+Her eponymous boutique store houses everything from the contemporary collection of high-end custom furniture, patterned wallpaper, luxury lighting pieces, to jewelry and little faucets.
 She had a store in Bergdorf Goodman for several years and in the decorator opened her own showroom in New York City where she presents exclusively her brand and aesthetic for an audience of discerning design lovers.

 “Having an eye is one thing, but you have to be able to execute.”